Freiling87/CCU/CCU/Scratchpad.md

 Gate behind presence of objects/agents, e.g. disable Casino if all Slots are destroyed
 ##		C	Branching
 Basically allows options at Exit Elevator to choose the next level, and/or skipping levels on the level list

+CampaignData
+	levelNameList		List of strings
+	levelList			List of LevelData
+	mutatorList			List of strings
 ###			C	00 Hide from Non-Editor access
 - CreateMutatorListCampaign
 ###			C	00 Usage Guide